Dhanush04925/PythonFullStackProject/README.md

-# Title:Typing Speed Tester
+# Title: TypeX

 # Description:
-A Typing Speed Tester is an application that measures how fast and accurately a user can type a given text.
+TypeX is an application that measures how fast and accurately a user can type a given text.
 It can track typing speed (words per minute), accuracy, and past performance over time.
 Using a database allows storing user scores, high scores, and historical progress for analysis.

 ## features